Shaker Aamer: Aamer's allegations of being tortured in Bagram

 In September 2009, Zachary Katznelson, a Reprieve lawyer, said that Aamer had told of suffering severe beatings at the Bagram facility.
 Aamer said that close to a dozen men had beaten him, including interrogators who represented themselves as officers of MI5, the United Kingdom's internal counter-terrorism agency.
 Following one severe beating, he recovered from being stunned to find that all the interrogators had left the room and put a pistol on the table.
 He did not determine if the pistol was loaded.
 He said it occurred to him that it had been left either so he could kill himself, or that, if he picked it up, he could be shot and killed on the excuse he was trying to shoot them.

 Aamer says that the "MI5" interrogators told him he had two choices: (1) agree to spy on suspected jihadists in the United Kingdom; or (2) remain in US custody.
 He said that guards/agents repeatedly knocked his head against the wall while an MI5 officer was in the room.

+All I know is that I felt someone grab my head and start beating my head into the back wall – so hard that my head was bouncing.
+And they were shouting that they would kill me or I would die.

 Other former detainees have alleged similar mistreatment by MI5 and MI6 agents, including torture.
 Seven detainees filed suit against the British government over their mistreatment and torture.
 In November 2010, the British government settled the suit, paying the detainees millions of pounds in compensation.
 Aamer is also on the compensation list and part of the deal, but details are not known as most of the deal is still secret.